thelia/thelia.github.io/en/documentation/configuration.md

 In order to configure your database connection, you have to rename the ```local/config/database.yml.sample``` file into ```local/config/database.yml``` and edit it.

-Here is an exemple of database connection configuration :
+Here is an example of database connection configuration :

 ``` yaml
 database: